ali-h/airdrop-file-gen/README.md

 # Airdrop-File-Gen
-A script to generate Airdrop file according to the Staked/Delegations of an other Tokens/Tribes.
+A script to generate Airdrop file according to the Stake/Delegations of users from another Token or Tribe.

 It can be used with multiple options and limits. it generate a file for airdrop, that file can be executed with airdrop-tool Script.